-If you have dyed blonde hair, you know that it doesn't remain that beautiful natural color after you leave the salon.
-From the very first time you shampoo your new color, it's already starting to fade and your hair is beginning to change color.
+If you have dyed blonde hair, you know that it doesn't remain as vibrant and beautiful after a few washes.
+Every time you shampoo your new color, dye fades out of it and minerals from the water may even discolor it.
 It only takes a few washes before your hair loses its salon look and you're left with brassy hair.

 Luckily, getting rid of brassy hair is a process that is quick, simple, and can be accomplished at home without any major hair coloring skill.
-With a little knowledge, brassy hair can be a thing of the past and your blonde hair will look great every single day.
+With these tips and tricks, brassy hair will be a thing of the past.

 If you're not a natural blonde and have to bleach your hair to become blonde, you're susceptible to brassy hair because of the way your hair is lightened and toned.
-Dark hair that is lightened with bleach is progressively lightened, revealing warm tones ranging from deep red all the way down to a pale banana yellow.
-Once it reaches a yellow color, it can be toned blonde with a dye to balance out that yellow base tone and form a natural blonde color.
+Dark hair that is lightened with bleach is progressively lightened, revealing the warm tones and the dye that is used to neutralize these can fade over time.

 - Permanent blonde hair dye